Estimated reading time: 23 minutes

-Although the Candian household debt ratio has dropped from 175% to 158% in the second quarter of 2020 this is still high.
+Although the Canadian household debt ratio has dropped from 175% to 158% in the second quarter of 2020, this is still high.

-What this means is that the average Canadian household owes $1.58 for every dollar of disposable income they earn.
+This means the average Canadian household owes $1.58 for every dollar disposable income they earn.

 Since Covid-19 Canadians have had a tough realization just how bad their money situation can be with limited or decreased income.

 This has caused many people to not shop as much and besides going out shopping was limited and not everyone shops online.

 As a KOHO user, I want to take you through the process of everything this incredible card has to offer in this exclusive Canadian Budget Binder KOHO review.

 Below is my opinion of the product; by the end, you’ll either want to sign up for it or pass it by.